dfinke/dfinke.github.io/_posts/2018-06-03-Algorithms-and-data-structures-implemented-in-PowerShell.md

 Each commit fires a build, and all the tests are run.

 Check it out, leave comments, and consider contributing.
 I'm porting it from a JavaScript repo/implementation.
-Is a good opportunity to see how both languages support these important concepts.
+It's a good opportunity to see how both languages support these important concepts.

 ## Data Structures
 A data structure is a particular way of organizing and storing data in a computer so that it can be accessed and modified efficiently.
 More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.